 Trying a Temporary Neurostimulation System

 A temporary neurostimulation system allows you and your doctor to determine the effectiveness of neurostimulation for your pain before undergoing a permanent implant.
 You will be fitted with a temporary or trial device that works like an implanted system but can be easily removed.
 It is important to talk with your doctor about what is involved in receiving a temporary system.
+Temporary systems may vary depending on the device.

 St. Jude Medical offers trial systems for both spinal cord stimulation and dorsal root ganglion stimulation therapies.